chrischavarro/SmallVictory-JS/README.md

 ### What does it do?

 You'll be presented with a daily five-minute task based on the interests you choose on setup.
+After completing your first task, you'll be presented with multiple charts that track your progress.
 NOTE: ONLY THE FITNESS TRACK CURRENTLY WORKS - The other tracks won't have any tasks for you to complete.

 #### What else do I have to know?